 Delegated Credentialing Requirements

 This information is supplemental to the credentialing requirements outlined in Chapter 14: Credentialing and Re-Credentialing.
-In addition to the requirements outlined in Chapter 14, delegated entities and capitated providers are subject to the requirements outlined in the following sections.
+Delegated entities and capitated providers are also subject to the following requirements.

 We maintain standards, policies and procedures for credentialing and recredentialing of care providers and other licensed independent health care professionals, facilities and other organizational care provider facilities that provide medical services to our members.
-We may delegate credentialing activities to a medical group, IPA, PHO, hospital, etc. (referred to as a “delegate”) that demonstrates compliance with our Credentialing and Recredentialing Plan.
+We may delegate credentialing activities to a medical group, IPA, PHO, hospital, etc. that complies with our Credentialing and Recredentialing Plan.

 The delegate must maintain a written description of its credentialing program that documents the following activities, in a format that meets Credentialing Entity’s standards: